 What was the thought process of some of the volunteers?
 After volunteers prayed for a batch of beans, a stash of grass seeds, beakers of yeast, or eliciting patterns of order from random number generators, John Klingbeil, or another Spindrift assistant, often asked the volunteers what they thought about during the time they prayed for an experiment.
 A sampling of responses were these:

-"I just surrounded that beaker of yeast with love."
+"I just surrounded that beaker of yeast with love and knew God's Love would reach them."
 "I wanted the beans to get better."
 "I addressed the grass seeds to grow into their full identity."
-"Thinking about the many seeds as one, I prayed for the completeness and wholeness of all the organisms as one."
-"I talked to the plants and willed them to shape-up and get right."
-"I thought I would guide the cells to become normal."
+"Thinking about the many seeds as one, I prayed for the completeness and wholeness of all the organisms as one."* "I talked to the plants and willed them to shape-up and get right."
+"I thought I would guide the yeast cells to become normal."
 "I prayed for normalcy."
 "The power of the Holy Spirit is here, working in this room, in these plants and organisms.
 Thank you God for the presence of Jesus Christ and the power of the Holy Spirit.
 So it is.
 Amen."
 "I prayed that my intention was to prod and push the seeds in the direction I thought was the right direction for healing them."
 "My wish in prayer was for the highest purpose of the organism to manifest."
 "I affirm that the Truth of God and the God of Truth is in this house, in this room, in me, and in the true identity of the subject that was given the attention by my prayer."
 "Sometimes I ponder Mrs. Eddy's sentence 'Truth is affirmative, and confers harmony.'"
 "When in prayer, I focus on what is true and exclude what isn't true."
 "I reflect upon the thoughts that God has for me as His child.
 Then I acknowledge those thoughts are also true for the object of my prayer."
 "I praise God for His perfect creations."
+"May the Truth of true identity prevail over resistance."
 "I humbly pray to be worthy of expressing divine healing-Love to a patient as a plant."
 "A warmth came over me.
 I conveyed that warmth, that love, to the object of my prayers.
 Let it be the love and prayer for the sprouting beans, huddled yeast cells, or patches of grass seeds or other seeds."

 The methodology and analysis of the above and other experiments can be found in The Spindrift Papers, published in 1993, 396 pages.
 For book inquiries, the Klingbeils' book, The Spindrift Papers, is found on the Documents page here.
 Page XV of The Spindrift Papers covers the steps taken by the co-founders of Spindrift to have some of the prayer experiments and data published in peer-reviewed journals.